-"The goal with this material is to prevent trapping moisture in the vaginal area," Shannon says.
+"The goal with this material is to prevent trapping moisture in the vaginal area," Clark says.
 "These underwear are typically made of synthetic fabrics like nylon or polyester and are better for long workouts or vigorous activities where you may sweat more."

 If you won't be sweating quite as much, cotton underwear is a comfortable, lightweight, breathable option that's generally healthy for a vaginal environment.

 "Cotton underwear is good for everyday use and when you may have to go long periods of time without changing your underwear," she adds.
 "Cotton underwear is also good when exercising, but if you are doing more vigorous exercise and sweating, they may need to be changed as soon as you are done, in order to prevent moisture from being trapped near your skin/vaginal area for too long."